Learning how to use Windows 8 features and apps

-- Turn live tile off or on - turn on to display information from the app.
+- Turn live tile off or on - displays information from the app when turned on.
 For instance, on the Weather tile, see the current temperature and forecast.

-- Unpin from Taskbar or Pin to Taskbar - use to pin (or unpin) tiles for desktop apps such as Paint or Notepad to the taskbar on the desktop
+- Unpin from Taskbar or Pin to Taskbar - pins (or unpins) tiles for desktop apps such as Paint or Notepad to the taskbar on the desktop

 - Open new window - opens a new blank window in desktop apps such as Internet Explorer and Paint.